 You will want to have someone there who is familiar with injuries related to bike racing and has enough supplies to deal with them.
-OBRA has a program and will send out supplies only if there is a person approved by Mike Murray at the race.
-To arrange for OBRA First Aid contact mike.murray@obra.org as far in advance as possible.
+OBRA has a program and will send out supplies only if there is a person approved by Camille Hook at the race.
+To arrange for OBRA First Aid, contact Camille Hook (camillebhook@gmail.com) far in advance as possible.
 We're talking about 3-4 months in advance.
 The service area is currently limited by where we have approved staff.
-Contact Mike for details.
+Contact Camille for details.